-Tucked away among its array of traditional English villages are pockets of thick jungle for you to explore, as well as some lovely hiking trails that wind their way around the many mountains and hills.
+Tucked away among traditional English villages are pockets of thick jungle for you to explore, as well as some lovely hiking trails that wind their way around the many mountains and hills.
 The wealth of incredible natural tourist attractions, and endless tea plantations provide enough things to do in Cameron Highlands to keep you busy.
 With its fascinating mix of British and Malay influences, the serene and scenic Cameron Highlands make for the perfect quiet getaway.

 10. Cameron Butterfly Garden